|Learn how to improve parks and community facilities to improve quality of life.|

 - Are some facilities unsafe?

-- What, if anything – positive or negative – is unusual about them?
+- What, if anything – positive or negative – is unusual about the community facilities?

 - What kinds of support are provided by the community or by other sources for the establishment and maintenance of parks and other facilities?
 Is there money available for both capital projects – new buildings, walkways, plantings, etc. – and their upkeep over the long term?
 Are there volunteers to supply labor for work on the facility if there isn’t adequate funding for a staff (or enough staff)?
 Is there a commitment from community officials, citizens, or someone else to maintain parks and facilities in good condition?
 Is anyone paying attention?